 Step 3 – Discover the unique selling point that sets you apart from the competition

-Therefore, set yourself apart from the competition with your unique selling proposition (USP).
+Set yourself apart from the competition with your unique selling proposition (USP).
 You can do this by placing yourself in your client’s shoes.

 Maybe they will not love your product as much as you do.
 And don’t just think you can offer it cheaply.
 The improvements that Nobel Prize winners Paul R Milgrom and Robert B Wilson made to Game Theory also indicate that there are people who will buy quality items, regardless of price.